dsedivec/macfit/README.md

 I used this as part of the automated setup of my macOS Mojave install.  **However, I've since switched to mostly installing things via Homebrew casks, which is _probably_ less likely to break and _probably_ a bit more secure.**  I am still using this for installing Mail.app plug-ins, though.

-MacFIT is a Python 2 program.
-It probably needs Python 2.7, and will run perfectly happily with `/usr/bin/python` on Mojave.
+MacFIT is a Python 3 program.
 It doesn't use any libraries outside of the standard library.

 ```
 $ ./macfit.py --help